KKLQ (FM)

-KKLQ (100.3 MHz, "Positive, Encouraging 100.3") is a non-commercial FM radio station owned by Educational Media Foundation (EMF) and carries the Christian adult contemporary format of its nationally syndicated network K-Love throughout the Greater Los Angeles area.
-Licensed to Los Angeles, California, KKLQ's transmitter is located atop Mount Wilson and has a booster in Santa Clarita, KKLQ-FM2 at 100.3 MHz, to extend its coverage into the Santa Clarita Valley and other areas north of Los Angeles.
+KKLQ (100.3 FM, "Positive, Encouraging 100.3") is a non-commercial radio station licensed to Los Angeles, California, United States, and serves Greater Los Angeles.
+Owned by the Educational Media Foundation (EMF), KKLQ carries programming from the K-Love network with a transmitter sited atop Mount Wilson.
+The station's signal is extended by a booster in Santa Clarita, KKLQ-FM2 at 100.3 MHz, into the Santa Clarita Valley and other areas north of Los Angeles.
+Along with its translators, the station's signal is also extended to the Inland Empire by KKLP in Perris, along with KKLM (FM) in Murrieta.
+However both stations have their separate top of the hour IDs, mostly due to localization purposes.

 From 2008 to 2017, the station broadcast a classic rock format (though it initially aired an adult album alternative format) under the brand 100.3 The Sound as KSWD.
 In 2017, station owner Entercom announced its merger with CBS Radio.
 In order to satisfy Federal Communications Commission (FCC) ownership caps, Entercom retained CBS Radio's pre-existing Los Angeles cluster but divested KSWD to EMF, who assumed control of the station on November 16, 2017, and flipped it to K-Love programming.
 The former broadcast studios of The Sound were located on Wilshire Boulevard in the Miracle Mile district of Los Angeles.

 KKLQ is not affiliated with KLVE, a Spanish-language radio station which has used the name "K-Love" in the Los Angeles market continuously since 1974 and holds the trademark locally.
 Prior to assuming control of KKLQ, EMF reached an agreement with Univision Radio (now known as Uforia Audio Network), owner of KLVE, that allows KKLQ to use the K-Love brand on-air as part of networked content, but requires local promotion to disambiguate itself from KLVE.